Norman Boardman

-Norman "Keith" Boardman AO, FRS (born 16 August 1926, in Geelong, Victoria) is an Australian biochemist.
+Norman "Keith" Boardman AO FAA FRS (born 16 August 1926) is an Australian biochemist.

 He was elected Fellow of the Australian Academy of Science in 1972.

-Life
+Life and career

 Boardman earned a MSC from University of Melbourne and PhD, and ScD from University of Cambridge.

 He was Research Scientist at Commonwealth Scientific and Industrial Research Organisation from 1956 to 1968 and was Chief Research Scientist from 1968 to 1977.